 Most if not all bullies are cowards and knowing that will help you.

-Intimidation and bullying is to be taken seriously everywhere it happens, especially in a hierarchy as in a working environment.
+Intimidation and bullying are to be taken seriously everywhere it happens, especially in a hierarchy as in a working environment.
 It can totally destroy the work place, people getting sick and production results could suffer.

 It is understandable that many employees hesitate to take action, simply because they would have to go against their boss or bosses.
-But action should be taken in order to avoid worse e.g. suffer physical and or mental problems.
+But action should be taken in order to avoid worse e.g. suffering physical and or mental problems.
 It should never come to that!

 Because of your health, you should never be afraid to take action, even if this means leaving that boss or company.
-And there many alternatives to go to nowadays.
+And there are many alternatives to go to nowadays.
 How about turning to the internet and making an epic journey to having your own business and indeed becoming your own boss?

 This is a unique possibility for each one of us on the condition that you will receive the right training and support at an affordable price and of course Scam free.
-There is a world class internet business support provider of which I have been a member for four years.
+There is a world-class internet business support provider of which I have been a member for four years.
 If you are interested in this maybe once-in-a-lifetime opportunity, then you can read all about how it works in my personal review by clicking here.

 Thanks for your attention and if you would have any questions, please use the comment boxes and I will be back you within 24 hours.